danielso2007/projeto-ifood-quarkus-microservice/cadastro/README.md

 1. Acessar a url http://localhost:8180/auth/realms/ifood
 2. Pegar `public_key`
-3. No `application.properties` do projeto, adicionar a chave no campo `mp.jwt.verify.publickey`
+3. No `application.properties` do projeto, adicionar a chave no campo ``

 # Acessos